TemKaa1337/container/README.md

 ##### Here are some improvements which will be implemented later:
 - refactoring
-- add singleton (both from attributes and config) (autowire attribute with true/false for autowiring and issingleton)
+- add validation on unique aliases
 - add decorator (both from attributes and config)
 - add option for binding objects through config and by attribute
 - add env variable processors (allow casting env variable to enums, strings, floats etc.)
-- add option to import config from another config
+- add option to import config from another config (?)
 - add Required attribute (to inject dependencies in methods)
 - reflection caching
-- container compiling into cache (+ clearing that cache)
+- container compiling into cache